altern/scmf/SCMF.md

 ## Description ##

 Purpose of this document is to establish vocabulary and basic unambiguous formal principles of Software Configuration Management Framework.
-Once established, common vocabulary and principles will allow to build useful tools for the purpose of software development automation and software project management.
+Once described and established, common vocabulary and principles will form firm foundation for building useful tools for the purpose of software development automation and software project management.

 ##Quick list of SCMF definitions##